Launcelot (horse): 1841: four-year-old season

 Launcelot remained in training as a four-year-old but broke down with injury when entered in a sweepstakes at Goodwood Racecourse in July.

 Stud record

 Launcelot was retired from racing to become a breeding stallion, but appears to have had little success.
 In 1848 he was recorded as standing at Bangor in Ireland at a fee of eight shillings.
 Launcelot died in 1861 at the age of twenty-four.

 Pedigree

+Launcelot is inbred 5S x 3D to the stallion Alexander, meaning that he appears fifth generation (via Alexander mare) on the sire side of his pedigree, and third generation on the dam side of his pedigree.

+Launcelot is inbred 5S x 6S x 4D to the stallion Eclipse, meaning that he appears fifth generation (via Potoooooooo) and sixth generation (via Alexander mare) on the sire side of his pedigree, and fourth generation on the dam side of his pedigree.

+Launcelot is inbred 4S x 5D to the stallion Buzzard, meaning that he appears fourth generation on the sire side of his pedigree, and fifth generation (via Sofia) on the dam side of his pedigree.

+Launcelot is inbred 4S x 5D to the stallion Sir Peter Teazle, meaning that he appears fourth generation on the sire side of his pedigree, and fifth generation (via Stamford) on the dam side of his pedigree.